-Management are responsible for providing the Board with accurate information in a form, timeframe and quality that enables the Board to discharge its duties effectively.
+Management is responsible for providing the Board with accurate information in a form, timeframe and quality that enables the Board to discharge its duties effectively.
 The Board is responsible for satisfying itself that the Board reporting framework is appropriate.
+Directors are entitled to request additional information of management at any time when they consider it appropriate.
 Where required, the Board will provide feedback to and challenge senior management.